-- 1. Recruit a highly qualified, diverse student population similar in qualifications and diversity to the published national averages. - 2.
-Recruit at least 50% of students from the pool of applicants who are Mississippi residents - Incorporate innovative approaches to interdisciplinary preclinical and clinical education and remediation which foster student success such that the graduation rate is comparable to the published national average among physician assistant programs. - 4.
-Prepare physician assistant students who possess depth of knowledge, clinical reasoning, skill, professional behaviors, and an investigative attitude toward research, education, and leadership in order to routinely receive satisfactory evaluations on the published competencies. - Prepare physician assistant graduates with the knowledge and skills necessary to achieve at least a 90% first time pass rate on the Physician Assistant National Certifying Examination (PANCE) and an average PANCE score at or above the national average. - 6.
-Prepare graduates who will obtain post-graduation positions in disciplines consistent with the goals of the program; namely primary care, surgery, and as hospitalists.
+- 1. Recruit a student population similar in qualifications and diversity to the published national averages. - 2.
+Matriculate at least 50% of students from the pool of applicants who have ties to Mississippi. - 3.
+Prepare physician assistant students within the domains of our published competencies. - 4.
+Prepare physician assistant students to achieve a first-time pass rate on the Physician Assistant National Certifying Examination (PANCE) at or above the national average. - 5.
+Prepare students to obtain employment in healthcare.

-In keeping with the philosophy of the Mississippi College Physician Assistant Program, the graduate, upon completion of the program should demonstrate:
+In keeping with the philosophy of the Mississippi College Physician Assistant Program, the graduate, upon completion of the Program should demonstrate:

-- Attainment of a fund of knowledge necessary for the competent practice of medicine within the parameters of physician assistant practice guidelines; - 2.
-Outstanding communication skills in their interactions with peers, colleagues and patients; - 3.
-Compassion and empathy, appropriate for Christian healthcare providers; - Critical thinking and problem-solving skills necessary for the practice of medicine in a rapidly changing healthcare environment; - 5.
+- 1. Attainment of a fund of knowledge necessary for the competent practice of medicine within the parameters of physician assistant practice guidelines; - Outstanding communication skills in their interactions with peers, colleagues and patients; - 3.
+Compassion and empathy, appropriate for Christian healthcare providers;

+- 4. Critical thinking and problem-solving skills necessary for the practice of medicine in a rapidly changing healthcare environment; - 5.
 Team practice skills necessary to practice medicine in an efficient and cost-effective manner; - 6.
 The ability to work quickly and make good decisions under pressure; - 7.
 Cultural and clinical competence; - 8.
 Knowledge and desire for self-direction in pursuit of personal and professional goals; - 9.
 The skills necessary to read and evaluate current professional medical literature and apply relevant evidence to the practice of medicine.

-The physician assistant program has been granted Accreditation-Continued by the Accreditation Review Commission on Education for the Physician Assistant, Inc. (ARC-PA) following their March 2014 meeting.
-Accreditation-Continued is granted 1) when a currently accredited program is in compliance with the Standards, 2) in the case of a program holding Accreditation-Probation when the program has demonstrated that it is once again in compliance with the Standards, or 3) when a program holding Accreditation-Provisional demonstrates compliance with the Standards after completion of the provisional review process.
+The Physician Assistant Program has been granted Accreditation-Continued by the Accreditation Review Commission on Education for the Physician Assistant, Inc. (ARC-PA) following their March 2014 meeting.
+Accreditation-Continued is granted 1) when a currently accredited program is in compliance with the ARC-PA Standards, 2) in the case of a program holding Accreditation-Probation when the program has demonstrated that it is once again in compliance with the Standards, or 3) when a program holding Accreditation-Provisional demonstrates compliance with the Standards after completion of the provisional review process.
 Accreditation-continued status remains in effect until the program closes or withdraws from the accreditation process or until accreditation is withdrawn for failure to comply with the Standards.